About the rules

 Rule breaking

-We work hard with the young people to find positive solutions to challenging and difficult behaviour.
+We work hard with the young people to find positive solutions to challenging behaviour.

-To keep the Unit a safe place we have to take rules about dangerous behaviour very seriously.
+We work together for the unit to be a safe space.
 Disregarding rules will always produce a response from staff.

 Consequences